Maple Grove Public Adjuster

 In Maple Grove, where homes exceed $490,000 and recent hail events caused widespread damage, a public adjuster typically recovers $20,000 to $60,000 more.
 You pay us only if we recover money beyond the initial offer.

 No immediate deadline applies to hiring a public adjuster, though timing matters.
-Minnesota law gives you four years to file a claim from the date of loss.
+Under Minnesota Statute §65A.01, you have only 2 years from the date of loss to file suit.
 Carriers often close claims within 60-90 days of the initial adjuster's report.

 If you hire a public adjuster within two weeks of loss, we prevent the carrier from issuing a final estimate before your claim is fully documented.
 If you wait longer, we file supplemental claims with new evidence.
 The earlier you bring us in, the more control we have.